-- Equality treat everyone fairly and with respect.
-Appreciate that not everyone is the same - Present a positive, professional and polite image. - Accept responsibility for actions and decisions when they go well and when they don't. - Communicate effectively.
-Interact professionally, do not allow pressures to compromise your approach to others.
-Do not use aggressive or foul language.
-Do not accept this from others. - Do not participate in 'banter' which can often be a cover for unacceptable behaviour or language. - Take responsibility for the basics of your employment including timekeeping, accuracy of work and presentation.
+- Equality treat everyone fairly, with respect and appreciate that not everyone is the same. - Present a positive, professional and polite image. - Accept responsibility for actions and decisions when they go well and when they don't. - Communicate effectively and interact professionally.
+Do not allow pressures to compromise your approach to others or use aggressive or foul language or accept this from others. - Do not participate in 'banter' which can be a cover for unacceptable behaviour or language. - Take responsibility for the basics of your employment including timekeeping, accuracy of work and presentation.